zapta/apio-wiki-dev/docs/quick-start.md

 Found 1 USB device
 ```

-We are in luck, the device's manufacturer and description string are listed correctly which means that the device is accessible to Apio and doesn't require an additional driver.
+We are in luck; the device's manufacturer and description strings are listed correctly, which means that the device is accessible to Apio and doesn't require an additional driver.
 We are ready to program the FPGA.

 ```
 project$ apio upload